Eyesore123/car-mechanic-website-upgraded/README.md

 Future plans

-* Images should have a fallback in case they don't load, so I have plans to add a fallback image and a loading animation while the images are loading.

 * I have plans to add a shop.
 I think I'll add it on a different domain, and I'll make a button link which will redirect to the shop.
 Tech stack for the shop will be Firebase, Next.js, Node.js and React Redux.
+And I'll use TypeScript.
 Or at least that is the plan.